including character latex & fx contacts lenses

 Here are the different uses for foil.....

 FOR PAPER MACHE - Got a skull, pumpkin, bones, or some other item you would like to have more of?
 Then take that object and carefully wrap it completely in foil then paper mache over it, when dry carefully cut the paper mache in half, remove the original object and glue the paper mache one back together!
-Click HERE to learn more about Paper Mache' and the fidderent items you can make with it!
+Click to learn more about Paper Mache' and the fidderent items you can make with it!
+HERE To learn how to make a STROBE ROOM with foil click !
+HERE

 To make some quick books for some of your scenes, use either gift wrapping paper (plain color)or fluorescent posterboard, tape, a large black marker, and a puzzle box (you can have pieces in it, after your haunt just unwrap it).